kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 - `npm run ci:dev:static`
 Both serve only the public/ folder (including healthz.html) with minimal memory footprint.

+Alternatively:
+- `npm run start:static` will serve only the static public directory locally without the React dev server.

 If running in CI or low-memory environments, prefer:

 ### `npm run start:safe`